Availity/availity-react/packages/spaces/README.md

 - **`clientId`**: String. **Required** clientId to use in slotmachine request
 - **`query`**: String.
 Optional.
 Override the default slotmachine query
 - **`variables`**: Object.
 Override the default variables used in the slotmachine query

-At least one of the following props must be provided (and not empty)
+- **`spaces`**: Array<Object>.
+Array of spaces to be passed into the Spaces provider.
+Useful for if you already have the spaces in your app and don't want to the spaces provider to have to fetch them again.
 - **`spaceIds`**: String array.
-Array of spaceIds the Spaces provider should fetch the spaces for
+Array of spaceIds the Spaces provider should fetch the spaces for.
+Any `spaceIds` already included in `spaces` will not be fetched again.
 - **`payerIds`**: String array.
-Array of payerIds the Spaces provider should fetch the spaces for
+Array of payerIds the Spaces provider should fetch the spaces for.
+Any `payerIds` already included in `spaces` will not be fetched again.

 ### Images